mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 Sometimes you will want to enable this behavior conditionally, for instance during testing or on low-end devices, in these cases, you can dynamically change the theme value.

-You can go one step further by disabling all the transitions, animtions and the ripple effect:
+You can go one step further by disabling all the transitions, animations and the ripple effect:

 ```js
 import { createMuiTheme } from '@material-ui/core';